RocketChat/docs-old/guides/administrator-guides/general.md

 ### CDN Prefix for JS/CSS

-Insert here the prefix for the CDN that should load the JS/CSS assets
+Insert here the prefix for the CDN that should load the JS/CSS assets.

 ### CDN Prefix